mikeghen/litecoin-solo-mining-tutorial/README.md

 :email: mike@mikeghen.com

-:electric_plug: Will get you set up and provide support/training for only 5 LTC
+:electric_plug: Will get you set up and provide support/training for just 1 LTC!

 ## Definitions